For health professionals: Zika virus

 Currently, there is no prophylaxis, vaccine or treatment for Zika virus.
 Treatment may be directed toward symptom relief, such as:

-- avoid acetylsalicylic acid and other nonsteroidal anti-inflammatory drugs until dengue infection has been eliminated as a possibility
+- avoid acetylsalicylic acid (ASA) and other nonsteroidal anti-inflammatory drugs until dengue infection has been eliminated as a possibility

 Surveillance in Canada